 Be surprised about the benefits of lungeing!

 Like Pilates for us humans, lungeing is a stretching, lengthening exercise while the horse moves and works out.
 This cross exercise supports the training of the ride or driving horse.
-Its benefits include stretching horses’ long back muscles, activating their hind quarters or refining rhythm.
+Its benefits of lunging include stretching horses’ long back muscles, activating their hind quarters or refining rhythm.

 In addition, lungeing is a variety to riding and gets the horses’ attention and interest.